Judge says Djokovic can stay in Australia but saga not over

 Late Monday night, Djokovic tweeted out a photothat showed him and his team standing on one of the main show courts of the tournament.
 He was already back to training, his brother told reporters in Serbia.

-“I’m pleased and grateful that the Judge overturned my visa cancellation.
-Despite all that has happened, I want to stay and try to compete @AustralianOpen,” Djokovic said in the post.
+”I’m pleased and grateful that the Judge overturned my visa cancellation.
+Despite all that has happened, I want to stay and try to compete (at)AustralianOpen,” Djokovic said in the post.

 The back and forth has caused a furor in Australia, where many initially decried the news that Djokovic, who has been a vocal skeptic of vaccines, had received an exemption to strict rules to compete in Melbourne.
 Many felt the star, who court documents say is not inoculated, was being given special treatment since Australians who aren’t vaccinated face tough travel and quarantine restrictions.